General Education Program

 5. Describe and actively engage with anti-racist and anti-colonial issues and the practices and movements in Native American, African American, Asian American and/or Latina and Latino communities and a just and equitable society

 Graduation Requirement in Writing Proficiency

-Please note that according to the Chancellor's Office Executive Order 665 of 1997, "Students shall be matriculated at the CSU campus where they satisfy the Graduation Writing Assessment Requirement (GWAR)."
-Unless a student has previously met this requirement at another CSU campus before transferring to Cal Maritime, he or she must satisfy the GWAR at Cal Maritime.
+Please note that students should be matriculated at the CSU campus where they satisfy the Graduation Writing Assessment Requirement (GWAR), although “certification of graduation writing competence shall be transferable from one CSU campus to another” (EO 0665 as revised).
+Unless a student has previously met this requirement at another CSU campus before transferring to Cal Maritime, they must satisfy the GWAR at Cal Maritime.